2017 Shantiniktan Family Camp

 - Children less than 13 yrs need to be accompanied by at least one parent during night.

-Note: Parents coming on Wednesday/Thursday can leave for work during daytime if necessary and return in evening
+Note: If necessary, parents attending the camp on Wednesday/Thursday can leave for work and return in the evening.

 Click here to fill out counselor application form.

 Camp 2014 was a memorable camp!
 Click here for a report in pictures!